-Pilots with standard permissions (PFCO) are permitted to take off and land no nearer than 30m from any person, property, vehicle, or vessel not under their control.
-When the drone is in flight, the separation distance increases to 50m.
+Pilots with standard permissions (OA) are permitted to take off and land no nearer than 30m from any person, property, vehicle, or vessel not under their control.
+When the drone is in flight, the separation distance horizontally increases to 50m.
 This means that drone flights can be a complicated solution in some built-up urban areas, necessitating extra staff for the pilot, potential road closures, and widespread communication with surrounding people and properties.

 In addition to closer take off and flight distances, we also have enhanced permissions to fly to 800ft in altitude (standard 400ft) and 1km from the drone pilot (standard 500m).
-When flying near crowds of more than 1000 people, we can fly as close as 50m, when standard permissions require 150m separation distance.